SirRuBick/dotfiles/nvim/README.md

 ## TODO
 - config DAP well
-- doc keymap
+- doc useful shortcuts, including folding ones
-- Random color scheme
+- More color themes and possibly random color scheme
-- document down folding shortcuts
-- telescope keymaps
 - numToStr/Comment.nvim how to work with treesitter and keymaps
-- nvim-tree some nerd fonts are not shown
+- nvim-tree keybinds conflict c-v with windows
 - after/ftplugins
 - what are tags and marks?? is this useful?
 - nvim-treesitter-textobjects how to use indeed?

+### possible improvements
-- more telescope plugins?
+- more telescope plugins? and pickers?
+- lualine with more info?

 ### Plugins to explore
 - "nvimdev/lspsaga.nvim"